Gilad-Tsiprun/web_project_4/README.md

 **Description**

 "Around The U.S." is an interactive page where users can add, remove, or like photos.
-Created with Responsive design in mind, working on both mobile devices and desktop, using CSS's Flexbox and Media Queries, HTML Forms, BEM Methodology and JavaScript DOM.
+Created with Responsive design in mind, working on both mobile devices and desktop, using CSS's Flexbox and Media Queries, HTML Forms, BEM Methodology, JavaScript DOM, Modules, and OOP principles.

 **Figma**